bitty-ai/bitty-gpt/LEARNING.md

 * Handling special tokens in encoder (bitty tokenizer covers this for you :)

-* Using a custom optimizer function :
+* Using a custom optimizer function : using weight decay can be crucial and a smaller value should be preferred else model will see each iteration loop as a new beginning for model training

 ## End Note
 Thank you for reading til the end if you have made so far that definitely means you want to a real Machine learning Engineer and not just make API calls to remote servers and I am pretty sure you will love bitty-ai for same